karuna24s/tiny-trello/notes.md

 [X] building todo-item component
-[x] building a create item and create list component [x] set up two models [item (title, description), list (name)] [] building the modal component
+[x] building a create item and create list component [x] set up two models [item (title, description), list (name)] [x] building the modal component
-[] need to implement a feature to confirm if you would like to delete an item [] implementing bootstrap (for ember)
+[x] need to implement a feature to confirm if you would like to delete an item [] implementing css for styling each of templates